The Hives

 - a roof

-Delivery and installation (within 30 miles of Reading) - from £110
+Delivery and installation (up to 100 miles from Reading) - from £110

 Ideally the hive should be installed before summer ready for bees who are swarming and looking for a new home.